stylinecollection/dummy-web-store/README.md

 #### Used tech stack
 #### How to install dependencies (mention the OS it'll run on - Windows/Mac/Linux)
 #### How to run the project

+#### Notes
+1. product list response has category with id and type but no name

+1. Fork their repo on Github
+2. In your local, rename your origin remote to upstream

+    git remote rename origin upstream

+3. Add a new origin

+    git remote add origin git@github...my-fork

+4. Fetch & push

+    git fetch origin
+    git push origin